Zenika/labs-tooling/ci-cd-platform-deployment/README.md

 is to expose any branch X on the X subdomain (e.g., branch `feat1` exposed on `feat1.myapp.mywebsite.com`, `feat2` exposed on `feat2.myapp.mywebsite.com`, etc.).

-For this example, we will build our own docker image in a CircleCI pipeline.
+For this example, we will build our own Docker image in a CircleCI pipeline.
 For the sake of simplicity, this guide will use the same containous/whoami image, but feel free to build your own for real!

 ### Create a namespace for the project